apache/maven/.mvn/readme.txt

-The .mvn folder is needed to be able to use the ${maven.multiModuleProjectDirectory} property.
+The .mvn directory is needed to be able to use the ${maven.multiModuleProjectDirectory} property.